- Snyk for Node.js

 npm install -g snyk.

 Setting up automatic monitoring

 If you monitor a project with Snyk, you’ll get notified if your project’s dependencies are affected by newly disclosed vulnerabilities.
-To make sure this list of dependencies is up to date, refresh it continuously by running
+To make sure the list of dependencies we have for your project is up to date, refresh it continuously by running

 Configure your environment to include the